teevic80/PythonChallenge/README.md

 # PythonChallenge
-This repositoriy contains my python practice attempts.
+A list of my python challenges, from beginner upwards.